 - SafeDelete: A safedelete event will delete the row with the same primary key value if it exists, but if not the event will just be ignored without producing an error

-Streams only support insert events.
-Any attempt to publish an event with an opCode other than insert to an ESP input stream will result in an error.
-And the output from any ESP Stream will only contain insert events.
-Windows, however, can receive events with any opCode, and the output events from a Window may contain any OpCode.
+Typically, Streams process insert events.
+How a stream behaves if it receives an event with an OpCode other than insert, depends on whether it is a "Keyed Stream" (i.e. has a primary key defined).
+For streams without a primary key: any attempt to publish an event with an opCode other than insert to an unkeyed input stream will result in an error.
+And the output from any unkeyed CCL Stream will only contain insert events.
+A keyed stream will process events with any opcode and will simply leave the opCode unchanged.

 In this example, window1 receives temperature readings from a sensor.
 The sensor sends simple messages that don’t contain opcodes; the adapter sends all incoming events into window1 as inserts, and the window is keyed on the timestamp of each event: